NullByte-7w7/BACKDOOR-1337/README.md

 ## Contributing

 We welcome contributions to this project.
-Feel free to contribute by submitting issues or pull requests.
+Feel free to contribute by submitting issues or pull requests. ***if you want to help me financially here is my wallet: ***